Dynamic Divide-and-Conquer Adversarial Training for Robust Semantic Segmentation: Related Work

-Adversarial attack can be divided into two categories of white-box attack \cite{athalye2018robustness,goodfellow2014explaining}, where attackers have complete knowledge of the target model, and black-box attack \cite{papernot2017practical,papernot2016transferability}, where attackers have almost no knowledge of the target model.
-Existing adversarial attack methods focus on solving image classification problems.
+{\textbf{Adversarial attack.}} The adversarial attack can be divided into two categories of white-box attack \cite{athalye2018robustness,goodfellow2014explaining}, where attackers have complete knowledge of the target model, and black-box attack \cite{papernot2017practical,papernot2016transferability,inkawhich2019feature,wu2020boosting}, where attackers have almost no knowledge of the target model.
+Existing adversarial attack methods focus on solving the image classification problem.
 Such attack is normally achieved by computing or simulating the gradient information of target models \cite{goodfellow2014explaining,tramer2017ensemble,dong2018boosting,kurakin2016adversarial}.
-Meanwhile, as indicated by several recent papers \cite{xie2017adversarial,metzen2017universal,arnab2018robustness}, the semantic segmentation networks are also vulnerable to adversarial samples.
+Meanwhile, as indicated by several recent methods \cite{xie2017adversarial,metzen2017universal,arnab2018robustness}, semantic segmentation networks are also vulnerable to adversarial samples.